Why the Biggest Supply Chain Opportunities Are Invisible Market by Market

 If you carry a group savings target, the biggest opportunities rarely arrive looking big.
 They show up as the same issue repeating across markets under different names.

-Portfolio growth does not just create more SKUs.
-It creates more changeovers, more planning noise, more sourcing sprawl, and more working capital trapped in the tail.
+More SKUs means more changeovers, more planning noise, more sourcing sprawl, more local exceptions, and more working capital stuck in the tail.

 Bring together ERP exports, spreadsheets, supplier data, local trackers, and the context that usually lives outside the system.

-Resolve ambiguity, compare like with like, and surface patterns teams usually find only after weeks of manual consolidation.
+Resolve ambiguity, compare like with like, and surface repeated patterns across markets, suppliers, SKUs, and workflows.

-Generate reviewable one-pagers, issue logs, shortlists, and decision materials that can move through a real organization.
+Generate one-pagers, issue logs, opportunity shortlists, and decision materials with ownership and next steps attached.

-Marginstone improves recurring supply-chain decision-making across markets, suppliers, products, and teams.
-The more of the network it sees, the more useful the system becomes.
+Marginstone helps teams find, prioritize, and drive recurring decision work across markets, suppliers, products, and functions.
+The more decisions run through it, the more useful the system becomes.

 Find repeated patterns, standardization opportunities, and group-level wins that stay invisible when each market is reviewed in isolation.

-Identify where assortment is creating operational drag through changeovers, planning noise, sourcing burden, and inventory fragmentation.
+Identify where assortment, specification drift, and local exceptions are creating operational drag through changeovers, planning noise, sourcing burden, and inventory fragmentation.

-Compare supplier, material, and specification patterns across fragmented environments instead of rebuilding the same analysis market by market.
+Compare supplier terms, material patterns, billed charges, and specification decisions across fragmented environments instead of rebuilding the same analysis market by market.

-Turn messy operational evidence into reviewable outputs leaders can challenge, trust, and act on.
+Turn messy operational evidence into reviewable outputs with ownership, status, and next steps leaders can challenge, trust, and act on.

 Designed for governed, multi-market enterprise environments where data, workflow, and accountability need to stay close to the business.